internetguru/academy/documentation/ca-collect.md

 ## SYNOPSIS

-`ca collect` [`-hidneps`]
+`ca collect` [`-hdenops`]

 ## DESCRIPTION

 Downloads all repositories from a NAMESPACE matching given PREFIX.
-Runs tests on WORKING_DIR replacing only EDITABLE files from individual repositories.
+Runs tests on source project replacing only editable files from individual repositories.

 ## OPTIONS